 16. Go on the Art Walk Reno

-Art Walk Reno is a two-hour guided tour that occurs one time each month and takes you through the city center of Reno, NV.
+Art Walk Reno is a two-hour guided tour that occurs once each month and takes you through the city center of Reno.
 The Nevada street art scene is vast, eclectic, electric, and extremely impressive, and this local organization organizes street artists to paint all manner of beautiful street murals.
 Over 100 stunning street murals throughout the city, with some excellent 60 done by the one and only Erik Burke.

 At its inception, some dismissed the murals and considered them unfit graffiti.
 The town has since taken up Burke’s artwork, and many businesses have requested Burke’s work in their establishments.

 17. Take in a show at the Pioneer Center for the Performing Arts

 If you’re ever in Reno, check out the Pioneer Center for the Performing Arts.
 It’s housed in an iconic golden dome constructed in 1968.
 The theater is spacious, with 986 square meters of ground-level floor space.